material-motion/material-motion/specifications/expressions.md

       })
     }

-> **Modifier functions must return a new instance of the Term**.
-It may be tempting to directly modify the plans in the Term and return `self`.
+> **Modifier functions must return a new instance of the term**.
+It may be tempting to directly modify the plans in the term and return `self`.
 This is not allowed and will break immutability.

 **Syntax**: Modifier functions start with a lowercase letter.
 Modifier functions begin with a preposition (e.g. with/to/after).